-Proficiency in (or willingness to learn) instructional and other technology, such as: Learning Management Systems (Canvas); lecture/presentation capture applications (Camtasia or Panopto); online video conferencing (Zoom); Microsoft Office (Word and PowerPoint); file sharing (Google drive or Dropbox); and Google tools (email, calendar, docs, sheets, slides, etc).
+Proficiency in (or willingness to learn) instructional and other technology, such as: Learning Management Systems (Canvas); lecture/presentation capture applications (Panopto); online video conferencing (Zoom); Microsoft Office (Word and PowerPoint); file sharing (Google drive or Dropbox); and Google tools (email, calendar, docs, sheets, slides, etc).

 Curriculum Vitae - Your most recently updated C.V.

 Statement on Contributions to Advancing Diversity, Equity, and Inclusion - Statement on your contributions to diversity, equity, and inclusion, including information about your understanding of these topics, your record of activities to date, and your specific plans and goals for advancing equity and inclusion if hired at Berkeley (for additional information go to https://ofew.berkeley.edu/recruitment/contributions-diversity).
 (Optional)

 Misc / Additional - May include examples of design portfolio, sample syllabi, recent teaching evaluations, etc. Please compile all documents into one PDF document.

 References are requested from candidates at the interviewing stage, and references are only contacted for finalists.

 Diversity, equity, inclusion, and belonging are core values at UC Berkeley.
 Our excellence can only be fully realized by faculty, students, and academic and non-academic staff who share our commitment to these values.
 Successful candidates for our academic positions will demonstrate evidence of a commitment to advancing equity, inclusion, and belonging.